foundrybot-ca/foundrybot/README.md

 Active development.
 Designed for real-world infrastructure.
-Built to be destroyed — and rebuilt — on purpose.
+Built to be destroyed — and rebuilt — forever.

 ---